Wilhelm-Zimmermann/HomeControllerHUB/src/Readme.md

     - GET(nohting more on the name) -> list all entities paginated
     - GET({id}) -> list only one entity by id
 - The controller will never execute the business rules, it will delegate this task for the commands or query

+# Commands and Queries General
+- All of the commands and queries must have the Authorzie attribute unless you see that the user does not need the authorization or it is explicity told; not the one that comes from the microsoft "HomeControllerHUB.Shared.Common";

 # Commands
 - Commands must be created inside the "HomeControllerHUB.Application"